 Soften, Gate Weave, Film Damage Overlay, Flicker, Grain.

-In some scenes, the skin tone is slightly different.
-I’m not entirely happy with the RGB mix either, especially the dark blue, which creates some noise.
-The LUT is not “perfectly clean” at this stage (V1), I hope to adapt it better in future versions.
-Nevertheless, I am satisfied with the current result and I hope that you like it too.
+In some scenes, the skin tone is slightly different but overal I am very satisfied with the current result (V2 – released 06-10-2022) and I hope that you like it too.

 Inspired by Kodak VISION3 200T

 Color Negative Film 5213

 The KD 5213 is designed after the Kodak Vision3 200T Color Negative Film 5213’.
 No official association with Kodak.
 I used this LUT in all the example images and also in the Video “Illuminate – Film Emulation in DaVinci Resolve” Video.
 The LUT has been stress tested and do not cause any artifacts.

 All LUTs created expects “Arri Alexa / Arri LogC” (Color Space / Gamma) as input signal and are designed to work with DaVinci Resolve’s Rec709 Print Film Emulation LUTs.